jtojnar/entries/docs/configuration.md

 # this will warn users when they try to enter with an SI card
 # with lower capacity
 recommendedCardCapacity: 50

-# used for editing entries, currently only plain-text passwords are supported
-admin: p4ssw0rd
 ```

 ##### `fees`